 Certainly, you can freeze the cookies for at least 2 weeks.
 After they have completely cooled down, stack them carefully between layers of waxed paper in a freezer-friendly container.

-In addition, you can also store these lemon sugar cookies in an airtight container for 5-7 days on the kitchen counter.
+In addition, you can also store these lemon poppy cookies in an airtight container for 5-7 days on the kitchen counter.

-Looking for more cookie recipes?
+Looking for more easy lemon recipes?
 I’ve got you covered!

 Lemon Poppy Seed Cookies

 - ½ teaspoon salt

 - 2 sticks (16 tablespoons) unsalted butter , softened